dmitriyshub/ocp-kdump/docs/KDUMP_INTRO_README.md

 When you enable kdump on a system, its important to understand the conditions under which a crash dump will be triggered.
 By default, `kdump` doesnt automatically trigger on every possible failure or crash scenario. it relies on specific kernel parameters to determine when to activate and capture a dump.

-**NOTE** Typically on `CoreOS` and similar immutable systems, `kdump` is configured to automatically capture a crash dump when a kernel panic occurs without requiring manual configuration of specific events but its important to understand them.
+**NOTE** Typically on `CoreOS` and similar immutable systems, `kdump` is configured to automatically capture a crash dump when a kernel panic occurs without requiring manual configuration of specific events but its important to understand them!

 Applying kernel parameters to control kdump behavior can be done in two primary ways:

-1. **PermanentMethod:** Through the kernel command line (e.g. via a `MachineConfig`)
+1. Permanent Method - Through the kernel command line (e.g. via a `MachineConfig`)
-2. **Temporary Method:** By manually setting the parameters at runtime through system files (e.g. using echo commands in `/proc/sys/` or `/sys/`)
+2. Temporary Method - By manually setting the parameters at runtime through system files (e.g. using echo commands in `/proc/sys/` or `/sys/`)

 ### Kernel Parameters Overview